 National - CDC COVID Data Tracker

 Do your part to stay up to date on all things COVID-19.
 The goal of this virtual town hall series is to increase awareness about COVID and how it impacts health and society.
-The 2021 COVID-19 Town Hall Series is free of charge, and open to the public.
-Each session features a diverse panel of experts and will focus on different aspects of the COVID-19 pandemic and its impact on our communities.
-You can join us on the final Thursday of each month at 7pm (Zoom, Facebook Live, 97.7 FM) or watch the recording (YouTube, ABC 10 TV).
+For Fall 2022, two town halls are scheduled for Thursday, October 27th and Thursday, December 1st (7-8 pm).
+You can join us at 7pm through Zoom, Facebook Live, or 97.7 FM, or watch the recording (YouTube, ABC 10 TV).
 More information is available here on the Health Research Institute website.

-As part of their training, graduate students prepare and send out a bi-monthly COVID-19 brief which includes updates on latest case trends, COVID-19 research, and information/misinformation, and promotion of healthy living behaviors during the pandemic.
+As part of their training, graduate students prepare and send out a monthly brief which includes updates on latest case trends, COVID-19 research, and information/misinformation, and promotion of healthy living behaviors during the pandemic.
 This information is emailed within the department to students, faculty, and staff.

 COVID-19 information is critical for helping keep you and friends and family healthy and safe during the pandemic.
-However, health misinformation leads to confusion and threatens public health.
+Health information that is false, inaccurate or misleading based on the best evidence available at the time is misinformation.
+Misinformation is not a new problem but became more widespread during the COVID-19 pandemic.
+Misinformation is harmful to individual and community health and has led to harassment and violence against others, including public health and healthcare workers.
+Learn how to identify misinformation and actively avoid spreading misinformation about COVID-19.
 The US Surgeon General has released an advisory statement that tasks community members, educators, and researchers to help build a healthier information environment.
+Here are some helpful links:

 - UP Health System - Portage Express Care